Flaque/quirk/README.md

 I'm not really a designer, but I do like to engage in _stupid design logic_ for why things are a certain way.
 Quirk has a particlar style, but it's one I ripped off from a bunch of other apps.

 Some things are muted because they're dumb and not the important bits.
 But the important bits are big, gigantic works of in-your-face crunchy juicy goodness.
 Titles should be bold, the boldyest bold you got.
 Only got one thing to say?
-Make that thing a giant towering over mortals.
+Make [that thing a full screen giant, towering over mortals.](https://i.imgur.com/zcplBkP.png)

 Illustrations should be excessively cute and burst with as much personality as your artistic talent can muster.
 None of that sleek silicon valley business casual airplane art.
-Nah. **Give me them bubbles and smiles.** We're making a healthy-cool app here, not some collared-shirt wearing fintech money market manstravaganza.
+Nah. **Give me bubbles and smiles.** We're making a healthy-cool app here, not some collared-shirt wearing fintech money market manstravaganza.

 Though the UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)